Course Outline

 - Rationale for using programming languages in machine learning

-- Comparing R and Python for machine learning applications
+- Evaluating choices between R and Python for government use cases

 - Key Python libraries: pandas, NumPy, scikit-learn, matplotlib, seaborn